krzysztofkadela/Geography-or-Biology/README.md

 ## Java script structure :

  * EventListeners :
-    * After DOM is loaded each button is getting Event Listener,
+    * After DOM is loaded each button is getting Event Listener.
+     * The conditional if statement checks which button was selected by the user by checking its id.
+     * If the "Start" button has been pressed :
+       * Section with id 'welcome' was hidden by adding a class 'invisible'.
+       * Section with id 'choice_game' is displayed by deleting the class 'invisible'.
+       * The username is taken and assigned to the variable.
+       * The results variable is declared and gets its value from the function 'setQuestionsInRandomPositions()'.
+     * If

  * Functions :